jarumihooi/aapb-evaluations/README.md

   * This was used before to describe machine out prediction "results".
 THIS TERM NO LONGER REFERS TO THIS.
   * There might be results per GUID, or it may be a summary.
 * reports - Reports are more formal documents that describe the results meant for business intelligence.
-  * Plans are to automate some of the generation of the report from the results, which may require some automatic scripts.
+  * Plans are to automate some generation of the report from the results, which may require some automatic scripts.
 However, some parts of the report must often be manually curated.

 _See Remaining Work for continued filename convention issues._